 Matching compression and decompression programs must be available on both the source and destination computers.
-This is not a problem when both computers are running FreeNAS®, but other operating systems might not have lz4, pigz, or plzip compression programs installed by default.
+This is not a problem when both computers are running FreeNAS®, but other operating systems might not have Iz4, pigz, or plzip compression programs installed by default.
 An easy way to diagnose the problem is to set Replication Stream Compression to Off.
-If the replication runs, select the preferred compression method and check /var/log/debug.log on the FreeNAS® system for errors.
+If the replication runs, select the preferred compression method and check $\sqrt{\sqrt{\log \log \log n}}$ on the FreeNAS® system for errors.